-5. Tap NEXT.
-This will take you to 1.
-All you have to do is wait for your contacts to connect with you and you are done.
-Tap 2, then tap Connections.
-This will show you all of the people in your network.
+6. Tap Connect beside the name of a person you would like to add as contact.
+Connect should change into Invited.
+Now, all you have to do is wait for your contacts to connect with you and you are done.
+Tap My Network.
+Then tap Connections.
+This will open the Connections page where you will see all of your first-degree connections.